Buryats: History

-The name "Buriyad" is mentioned as one of the forest people for the first time in The Secret History of the Mongols (possibly 1240).
-It says Jochi, the eldest son of Genghis Khan, marched north to subjugate the Buryats in 1207. the Buryats lived along the Angara River and its tributaries at this time.
-Meanwhile, their component, Barga, appeared both west of Baikal and in northern Buryatia's Barguzin valley.
-Linked also to the Bargas were the Khori-Tumed along the Arig River in eastern Khövsgöl Province and the Angara.
-A Tumad rebellion broke out in 1217, when Genghis Khan allowed his viceroy to seize 30 Tumad maidens.
-Genghis Khan's commander Dorbei the Fierce of the Dörbeds smashed them in response.
-The Buryats joined the Oirats challenging the imperial rule of the Eastern Mongols during the Northern Yuan period in the late 14th century.
+The name "Buriyad" is first recorded as that of one of the forest peoples in The Secret History of the Mongols (possibly 1240).
+It relates that Jochi, the eldest son of Genghis Khan, marched north in 1207 to subjugate the Buryats.
+At that time, the Buryats inhabited the region along the Angara River and its tributaries.
+A related group, the Barga, were found both west of Lake Baikal and in the Barguzin valley of northern Buryatia.
+The Khori‑Tumed, who dwelt along the Arig River in eastern Khövsgöl Province and along the Angara, were also linked to the Bargas.
+A rebellion of the Tumad broke out in 1217 after Genghis Khan permitted his viceroy to seize thirty Tumad maidens; in response, Genghis Khan's commander Dorbei the Fierce of the Dörbeds crushed them.
+During the Northern Yuan period in the late 14th century, the Buryats joined the Oirats in challenging the imperial rule of the Eastern Mongols.

-Historically, the territories around Lake Baikal belonged to Mongolia, Buryats were subject to Tüsheet Khan and Setsen Khan of Khalkha Mongolia.
-When the Russians expanded into Transbaikalia (eastern Siberia) in 1609, the Cossacks found only a small core of tribal groups speaking a Mongol dialect called Buryat and paying tribute to the Khalkha.
-However, they were powerful enough to compel the Ket and Samoyed peoples on the Kan and the Evenks on the lower Angara to pay tribute.
-According to Bowles, the ancestors of most modern Buryats were speaking a variety of Turkic-Tungusic dialects at that time.
-However, according to the Russian researcher Nanzatov, the Tungusic and Turkic groups then lived on the outskirts of the Buryat area.
-They were small fragments assimilated by the Buryat population.
-In addition to genuine Buryat-Mongol tribes (Bulagad, Khori, Ekhired, Khongoodor) that merged with the Buryats, the Buryats also assimilated other groups, including some Oirats, the Khalkha, Tungus (Evenks) and others.
-The Khori-Barga had migrated out of the Barguzin eastward to the lands between the Greater Khingan and the Argun.
-Around 1594, most of them fled back to the Aga and Nerchinsk in order to escape subjection by the Daurs.
+Historically, the territories around Lake Baikal belonged to Mongolia, and the Buryats were subjects of the Tüsheet Khan and the Setsen Khan of Khalkha Mongolia.
+When the Russians expanded into Transbaikalia (eastern Siberia) in 1609, the Cossacks encountered only a small core of tribal groups speaking a Mongol dialect called Buryat and paying tribute to the Khalkha.
+Nevertheless, these groups were powerful enough to compel the Ket and Samoyedic peoples on the Kan River, as well as the Evenks on the lower Angara, to pay tribute.
+According to Bowles, the ancestors of most modern Buryats at that time spoke a variety of Turkic–Tungusic dialects.
+However, the Russian researcher Nanzatov argues that the Tungusic and Turkic groups then lived on the periphery of the Buryat area; they were small remnants later assimilated by the Buryat population.
+In addition to the core Buryat‑Mongol tribes (Bulagad, Khori, Ekhired, Khongoodor) that merged with the Buryats, the Buryats also assimilated other groups, including some Oirats, the Khalkha, Tungus (Evenks), and others.
+The Khori-Barga had migrated eastward out of the Barguzin to the lands between the Greater Khingan and the Argun River.
+Around 1594, most of them fled back to the Aga and Nerchinsk to avoid subjugation by the Daurs.